tiaraclyde/WAIWT/README.md

 ## Iterations:

 ### V1.0.0:
-- enable users to complete a quiz
+- quiz completion: Enable users to complete a style quiz.
-- generate insights based on quiz
+- insights generation: Generate personalized insights based on quiz results.
-- provide users with outfits that match their style (think pinterest inspiration board meets tinder) (+ links to purchase)
+- outfit recommendation: Provide users with outfit suggestions that match their style, combining the inspiration of Pinterest with the swipe functionality of Tinder, and including links to purchase the items.